DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: When pulling a a suit of your choosing, you get a +1 on a check, however you also gain the Specialist Vulnerability which means when drawing a different suit of your choosing, you get a -1 on a check.
 This Power can be taken up to 3 times, increasing the value by 1 each time.
    - Prerequisites: Level 2
    - Tags: Vulnerability
+- Name: Speed of the Wind
+   - Description: You float about the battlefield like no other, as if walking on air.
+   - Resource: Simple
+   - Mechanic: Discard up to 3 cards as an action a number of times equal to your level per long rest.
+Each card discarded is an addition 2 spaces of movement.
+To take this power, your must forfeit one other Suit Mechanic.
+   - Prerequisites:
+      + Level 2
+      + Role: Martial
+   - Tags: Suit Mechanic
 - Name: Speedy
    - Description: You’re quicker than the rest.
    - Resource: Simple
    - Mechanic: When you take this Power, your combat speed increases by 2 squares.
    - Prerequisites:
    - Tags: Combat
+- Name: Stealthy Surprise
+   - Description: An undetected assailant is particularly deadly.
+   - Resource: Simple
+   - Mechanic: If you use your movement to become hidden, choose a target and make a contested Stealth check versus their Detection.
+The GM does not reveal if you succeed.
+If successful, your next attack Draw against that target gains an additional +2
+   - Prerequisites: Skill: Stealth > 1
+   - Tags: Stealth
+- Name: Stealth in the Shadows
+   - Description: A creature of the dark, you're especially adept at going unseen.
+   - Resource: Simple
+   - Mechanic: When you make a Stealth check in dim light or darkness, you draw 2 cards and select the higher value, discarding the other.
+   - Prerequisites: Skill: Stealth > 1
+   - Tags: Stealth
+- Name: Stealth's Call
+   - Description: By luck or by magical effect, you know just how to distract those who might catch you lurking.
+   - Resource: Minor
+   - Mechanic: An illusory mundane sound emenates from a point you can see within 10 spaces.
+When you make a contested Stealth check versus any characters within 4 spaces of this point, they draw with an additional -2.
+   - Prerequisites: Skill: Stealth > 1
+   - Tags: Stealth
+- Name: Stealth's Blessing
+   - Description: You channel a deep energy to go unseen.
+   - Resource: Minor or Major
+   - Mechanic: Until your next rest, or use of a Major or Minor Power, your stealth checks are made with an additional +2.
+If this is used as a Major power, this effect extends to up to 3 characters.
+This effect ends for any character who Attacks.
+   - Prerequisites:
+      + Level 2
+      + Skill: Stealth > 2
+   - Tags: Stealth